Last updated: June 2026

 How much cash do I need to buy a business with an SBA 7(a) loan?

-The SBA requires a minimum 10% equity injection, but out-of-pocket cash is typically only 5% of the purchase price.
-The remaining 5% is covered by a seller note on full standby, which counts as equity in the lender's eyes.
+The SBA requires a 10% equity injection, and at least 5% of total project cost must be genuine non-borrowed cash (SBA SOP 50 10 8, effective June 1, 2025).
+The other 5% can come from a seller note on full standby, which can cover at most half the requirement.
 On a $750,000 acquisition, that means roughly $37,500 in cash at closing.

 What types of businesses qualify for SBA 7(a) acquisition financing?